Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Policy evaluation

 \section{Policy evaluation}

 For policy evaluation, we compare probabilistic temporal ranking with a Gaussian process maximum entropy inverse reinforcement learning approach.
-For both models we use the same latent feature vector (extracted using a stand-alone variational autoencoder following the architecture in Fig. \ref{fig:arch}), and the same Bayesian optimisation policy to ensure a fair comparison.
+For both models we use the same latent feature vector (extracted using a stand-alone variational autoencoder following the architecture in Figure \ref{fig:arch}), and the same Bayesian optimisation policy to ensure a fair comparison.

 We compare the two approaches by evaluating the final image captured during scanning, and investigating the reward traces associated with each model.

 Trials were repeated 15 times for each approach, alternating between each, and ultrasound gel was replaced after 10 trials.
 Each trial ran for approximately 5 minutes, and was stopped when the robot pose had converged to a stable point, or after 350 frames had been observed.
-A high quality ultrasound scan is one in which the contours of the target object stand out as high intensity, where the object is centrally located in a scan, and imaged clearly enough to give some idea of the target object size (see Fig. \ref{fig:expert}).
+A high quality ultrasound scan is one in which the contours of the target object stand out as high intensity, where the object is centrally located in a scan, and imaged clearly enough to give some idea of the target object size (see Figure \ref{fig:expert}).

-As shown in Fig. \ref{fig:final_ims}, the probabilistic temporal ranking model consistently finds the target object in the phantom, and also finds better rated images.
+As shown in Figure \ref{fig:final_ims}, the probabilistic temporal ranking model consistently finds the target object in the phantom, and also finds better rated images.
 Mean and standard deviations in image ratings were obtained using the rating model (see above) trained for reward evaluation using human image preference comparisons.
 The maximum entropy approach fails more frequently than the ranking approach, and when detection is successful, tends to find off-centre viewpoints, and only images small portions of the target object.